haoxins/haoxins.github.io/archived/2021-cryptography-real-world.md

   like the weather are hard to predict accurately past a certain number of days.

+* These hardware random number generators are often called *true random number generators* (TRNGs) as they make use of external unpredictable physical phenomena like thermal noise to extract randomness.
+* Randomness extractors must clean and gather several sources of noise together before it can be used for cryptographic applications.
+* Extracting randomness from noise is a process that can be slow.
+For some applications that might need lots of random numbers quickly, it can become a bottleneck.

+* *pseudorandom number generator* (**PRNG**)

+* Obtaining unpredictable randomness is somewhat of a slow process.
+This is sometimes due to a source of entropy being slow to produce noise.
+As a result, OSs often optimize their production of random numbers by using *pseudorandom number generators* (**PRNGs**).
+* A pseudorandom number generator (PRNG) generates a sequence of random numbers based on a seed.
+Using the same seed makes the PRNG produce the same sequence of random numbers.
+  - It should be impossible to recover the state using knowledge of the random outputs.
+  - It follows that it should also be impossible from observing the produced random numbers alone to predict future random numbers or to recover previously generated random numbers.

 ## Secure transport

 ## End-to-end encryption